SpencerEverly/smasplusplus/README.md

 </div>

 <p align="center">
-    Due to a <a href="https://github.com/SpencerEverly/smasplusplus/issues/2">bug</a>, Please use the updater located in the "_smasupdater" folder to update the episode.
+    If you want to update the episode when new commits come out, please use the SMASUpdater.
 To download the SMASUpdater, <a href="https://github.com/SpencerEverly/smasupdater">click here</a>.
     <br />
 </div>